GitbookIO/integrations/docs/changelogs/api.md

 ## 2022-06-30

+## Breaking: removing `/v1/owners/:id` endpoints

+Endpoint `/v1/owners/:id/spaces` has been removed and replaced by:
+- `/v1/orgs/:id/spaces` for an organization
+- `/v1/users/:id/spaces` for a user

 ## Breaking: `path` and `slug` properties in pages

 Page previously had only one `path` property representing the page slug in its direct page parent.